wighawag/hardhat-deploy/README.md

 This plugin contains more features, all geared toward a better developer experience :

-- test fixture using `evm_snapshot` to speed up testing
-- ability to create snaphost fixture easily
-- combined with `buidler-ethers-v5` it has the ability to get ethers contract instance by name (like `await ethers.getContract("ContractName")`)
-- chain configuration export, listing deployed contract, their abi and address
+- chain configuration export, listing deployed contract, their abi and address, usefull for webapps.
-- deployment dependency system (allowing you to only deploy what is needed)
+- deployment dependency system (allowing you to only deploy what is needed).
-- deployment as migration so once a deployment is done, it can be set to never be executed again
+- deployment as migration so once a deployment is done, it can be set to never be executed again.
 - deployment retrying (by saving pending tx): so you can feel confident when making a deployment that you can always recover.
+- test fixture using `evm_snapshot` to speed up testing.
+- ability to create test fixture that automatically benefit from `evm_snapshot` to speed up these fixture.
+- combined with `buidler-ethers-v5` it has the ability to get ethers contract instance by name (like `await ethers.getContract("ContractName")`).
-- importing previously compiled contract (possibly in different solidity compiler version)
+- importing previously compiled contract (possibly in different solidity compiler version).
-- ability log in `deploy` mode only (while in test the console remains clean)
+- ability to log information in `deploy` mode only (while in test the console remains clean).
 - contains helpers to read and execute transaction on deployed contract referring to them by name.
-- These helpers contains options to auto mine on dev envoronment like ganache (to speed up deployments)
+- These helpers contains options to auto mine on dev envoronment like ganache (to speed up deployments).
-- save metadata of deployed contract so they can alwasy be fully verified, via [sourcify](https://github.com/ethereum/sourcify) or [etherscan](https://etherscan.io)
+- save metadata of deployed contract so they can alwasy be fully verified, via [sourcify](https://github.com/ethereum/sourcify) or [etherscan](https://etherscan.io).
 - proxy deployment with ability to upgrade them transparently, only if code changes.
 - diamond deployment with facets, allowing you to focus on what the new version will be.
 It will generate the diamondCuts necessary to reach that state.
-- watch and deploy: buidler-deploy can watch both your deploy script and contract code and redeploy on changes
+- watch and deploy: buidler-deploy can watch both your deploy script and contract code and redeploy on changes.
-- HCR (Hot Contract Replacement): Combine with proxy or diamond, buidler-deploy gives you an experience akin to frontend Hot Module Replacement: Once your contract change, the deployment is executed and your contract retain the same address and same state.
+- HCR (Hot Contract Replacement): the watch feature combined with proxy or diamond, gives you an experience akin to frontend Hot Module Replacement: Once your contract change, the deployment is executed and your contract retain the same address and same state.

 ## Installation